ned-park/ned-park/README.md

 - 🌱 I’m currently learning **the mathematics of paper folding.**

+- I’m currently reading **Chapter 2 of Donald Knuth's The Art of Computer Programming.**

 - Learn more about me at [ned-park.netlify.app](ned-park.netlify.app)

 - 📫 How to reach me **nedpark_dev&lt;arobase&gt;protonmail.com**